 - (1) Mr. Kanders was awarded immediately exercisable and vested three-year options under the 2005 Stock Incentive Plan to purchase 21,250 shares of common stock at an exercise price of \$4.06.
 Such options were granted upon the expiration of a previously granted seven-year stock option award to purchase 21,250 shares of common stock that was currently exercisable and vested.
-Additional information about our 2005 Stock Incentive Plan is included in the Compensation Discussion Analysis section of our Annual Report on Form 10-K, as amended. - (2) Mr. Baratelli resigned as Chief Financial Officer, Secretary and Treasurer on May 28, 2010.
+Additional information about our 2005 Stock Incentive Plan is included in the Compensation Discussion Analysis section of this Proxy Statement. - (2) Mr. Baratelli resigned as Chief Financial Officer, Secretary and Treasurer on May 28, 2010.